-Your straps will probably look like this:
+Your straps will probably look something like this:

 You’ll stitch your new side seam along the red lines like this:

-Then trim off any excess fabric and turn the straps right side out.
+Once you sew the new seam, trim off any excess fabric and turn the straps right side out.

 That should take care of the problem and make your straps look great!